 - Short Course (All craft). ~4 miles.
 In the past this has been a triangle or square course that racers do twice before finishing.
 While its not far from shore, its not close enough to have breaking waves be a factor.
 Also far enough out though that spectating is not really possible without some solid binoculars.
 You might be accompanied by a sea lion or dolphin around here as it is a marine reserve.
 Pretty cool nature to see!
 Just be aware of sea weed.

 - Medium "Board" Course (SUP and Paddleboard) - ~8 miles.
-Per race coordinators, in 2017 they will be lining this up to work best with day of conditions due to feedback from racers who wanted to hopefully capture any downwind possibilities the day provides.
-In the past has run north parallel with the shore line about .5 miles off shore.
+Per race coordinators, in 2018 they will again be lining this up to work best with day-of conditions due to feedback from racers who wanted to hopefully capture any downwind possibilities the day provides.
+Prior to 2017 the course has run north parallel with the shore line about .5 miles off shore.
 Buoy turn about 2.5-3 miles north and then back south to create a tight rectangle course.
 Then finish with a left turn to the beach so you get a little with-swell direction in before the finish dock which is .25 miles off shore or so.
+Expect a more triangle course this year however.
 All racing in the water, not beaching and running on the sand as far as I know. (see below "long course" for more details of area and water).

 [2016 and before:] In the past this race course only has a few landmarks, the Scripps pier at about .75 mile in, and a bunch of cliffs.
 That said, cliffs are pretty and there is always a little chance to scoot in north of the pier and ride some swell.
 Just not too far in however as the famed beach-break “Blacks” is there and it is known as the heaviest wave in SoCal when it breaks.
 So yea, enjoy the rollers if they are there but don’t push it if its big.